How To Answer ‘Reason for Job Change?’ in Interviews: Sample Answers & Tips

 You may choose to relocate for a myriad of reasons, such as changes in the cost of living or finding something else to occupy your time.
 It is not uncommon for people who are looking to start a family to look into job vacancies in suburban areas.
 If you decide on relocating but find that your current employer does not extend remote working options, then it could be necessary to search elsewhere for employment prospects that fit with this decision.
 Relocation is a valid reason to mention whenever you are faced with the question of the reason for a job change.

-Sample Answer Based on Relocation
+Sample Answer Based on Relocation:

 I am pursuing a job change due to my upcoming relocation to a new city, and I am excited about finding a position that allows me to continue contributing my skills and experience while adjusting to my new location.